 … the designer [is] one who converts indeterminate situations to determinate ones.
 Beginning with situations that are at least in part uncertain, ill defined, complex, and incoherent …, designers construct and impose a coherence of their own.Donald A. Schön, 1990, Educating the Reflective Practitioner, p.
 42

-I believe that excellent work, whether practice-oriented or academic, requires disciplined engagement with theory – framing commitments, process steps, evaluative criteria, and so forth.
+I believe that excellent work, whether practice-oriented or academic, requires disciplined engagement with theory: framing commitments, process steps, evaluative criteria, and so forth.
 At the same time, excellent work cannot be planned out fully, in detail.
-Great work unfolds, in steps, with each new step being responsive to the prior ones.
+Great work unfolds, in steps, where each new step is responsive to the prior ones.
 Designers are in conversation with all of the steps (the big picture) and with each step (the details).

 How, therefore, do theory and practice go hand-in-hand?
 Donald Donald Schön answers this question by developing an epistemology of practice (3).
 In all of my scholarly work, I seek to draw on his ideas of reflective practice, and develop my skills.